carla-simulator/carla/Docs/adv_traffic_manager.md

 ALSM stands for __Agent Lifecycle and State Management__.
 First step in the logic cycle.
 Provides context over the current state of the simulation.

-*   Scans the world to keep track of all the vehicles in it, their position and velocity.
-For vehicles with physics enabled, the velocity is retrieve by [Vehicle.get_velocity()](#python_api.md#carla.Vehicle).
+*   Scans the world to keep track of all the vehicles and walkers in it, their position and velocity.
+For walkers and vehicles with physics enabled, the velocity is retrieve by [Vehicle.get_velocity()](#python_api.md#carla.Vehicle).
 For vehicles with physics disabled, the velocity is computed using the history of position updates over time.
-*   Stores the position, velocity and additional information (is this vehicle under the influence of a traffic light?
-What is its current state?) of every vehicle in the [Simulation State](#simulation-state) module.
+*   Stores the position, velocity and additional information (traffic light influence, bounding boxes, etc) of every vehicle and walker in the [Simulation State](#simulation-state) module.
 *   Updates the list of registered vehicles stored by [Vehicle Registry](#vehicle-registry).
 *   Removes/Adds entries in the [Control Loop](#control-loop) and [PBVT](#pbvt) modules to match the list of registered vehicles.